run-nan/open-docs/docs/abilities/business/ONES-API-operation/mutation.md

 ### Step 2: Write the handler function

-Write the processing function `CheckManhourOp` in `backend/src/item-mutation.ts` of the plugin project, and this function will be called when the hijacking event occurs in the configuration.
-The event type of `checkManhour` will judge whether the check of this event is successful or not according to whether the returned status code is **200**.
+Write the processing function `CheckManhourOp` in the `backend/src/item-mutation.ts` of the plugin project, which will be called when the event hijacked in the configuration occurs.
+The event type of `checkManhour` will judge whether the inspection of this event is successful or not according to whether the returned status code is **200**.

 The `CheckManhourOp` function template looks like this: